 To that end, we ground our decision-making in objective research and sound portfolio theory.
 We value long-term growth over short-term gains, impartial analysis over conventional wisdom, and will always conduct investment decisions outside the reach of political influence and act with undivided loyalty to the schools, universities and state institutions for which we serve.

 We consider education to be an invaluable public resource, and believe the School and Institutional Trusts are an enduring investment in our community as a whole.

 Peter was brought on by SITFO in 2015, and has been critical in establishing the direction of the organization.
 Working in the investment management industry since 1999, his most recent experience includes Managing Director of Cube Capital, an investment group in London.
 His career includes a range of experience in global investing for large institutional clients such as pension funds and endowments, as well as permanent school fund experience from another state.
 Peter holds a Bachelor of Arts degree from the University of Utah in International Political Economy and Russian.
 He also holds an MBA focused in International Finance from the Middlebury Institute of International Studies.

 Kent serves as VP of Finance for the Great Salt Lake Council of the BSA.
-He managed $9 billion in benefits-related assets as the Chief Investment Officer of Desert Mutual Benefit Administrators (DMBA).
+He managed $9 billion in benefits-related assets as the Chief Investment Officer of Deseret Mutual Benefit Administrators (DMBA).
 Kent has an MBA in Business Administration, and operates Verapath Global Investing LLC.